Do you think IIT Guwahati certified course can help you in your career?

 Representation of D Flip-Flop using Logic Gates

-A D-type flip-flop consists of four inputs which are: Data input, Clock input, Set input, Reset input.
-There also have two outputs, which are logically inverse to the other.
+A D-type flip-flop consists of four inputs, which are: Data input, Clock input, Set input, and reset input.
+There are also two outputs, which are logically inverse to each other.
 Depending on the logic input, either low or high voltage is used.
 To synchronize the circuit with external signals, the clock input is used.

 The Truth Table for D Flip-Flop